- What Police Can and Cannot Do During a Search Warrant

 Frequently Asked Questions

-Can police search my home without a warrant in Illinois?
+Can police search my home without a warrant in Springfield, Illinois?

-Yes, but only under specific exceptions including consent, exigent circumstances, hot pursuit, or plain view.
-Otherwise, a valid warrant is required.
+Yes, but only under specific exceptions such as consent, exigent circumstances, hot pursuit, or plain view.
+Outside of these situations, police must have a valid warrant approved by a judge before entering your home.

 What makes a search warrant invalid in Illinois?